• Skip to main content

 For all questions about how COVID-19 is affecting office hours and interactions, please see our coronavirus information page.

-We are open Monday through Thursday from 8 a.m. to 5 p.m.
-On Friday we are open 7 a.m. to 4 p.m.
+We are open Monday, Wednesday and Thursday from 8 a.m. to 5 p.m.
+On Tuesday we are open 8 a.m. to 4 p.m. and Friday we are open 7 a.m. to 4 p.m.

 Dermatologists are specialists in the diagnosis and treatment of diseases of the skin, hair and nails.
 They attend four years of medical school, an internship and three years of advanced training in dermatology.
 They must also complete and pass a series of comprehensive exams given by the American Board of Dermatology in order to become board-certified.